Xi-Mu-Yu/CIF/README.md

 if you want to test, you can follow the code below.

-**Note**: For MS-CMRSEG19, the dataset is split into training and validation only.
-We report the averaged results on the validation sets of the two random splits.This is to follow the article [DiffRect](https://github.com/CUHK-AIM-Group/DiffRect/).

 ```
 python test_ACDC_beta_FFT.py  # for ACDC testing
 python test_promise12_beta_FFT.py  # for PROMISE12 testing